How To Care For Dormant Plants

 - All dormant plants are ready to plant upon arrival.
 Don't up-pot and hold.
 They will be healthier and grow more quickly when planted in the ground.

-- After planting, water thoroughly with mixture of water and Root Stimulator Combination Pack (liquid seaweed and SuperThrive).
+- After planting, water thoroughly with Root Stimulator Combination Pack (liquid seaweed and SuperThrive) at first watering, and then one or two more times 2 to 4 weeks apart.

 - After a thorough initial watering and mulching at planting, these plants will need little to no additional water until new growth begins to emerge.
 Check under the mulch.
 If the soil feels dry, then water lightly.
 (If planting in a low desert region, a watering once every 2 weeks may be needed if day temperatures are hot.)